top of page

 -

-What is the best way to take care of my jewellery?To prolong the life of your jewellery here are a few tips to keep them in the best shape longer: Try to take off before showering or bed.
-Avoid wearing whilst gardening, to the gym, beach or any activity that would risk damage.
-If you notice any snagging on your clothes or it's been a while since cleaning come on in and we can assess and advise if anything needs any repairing.
-Some jewellery have delicate designs or exposed gemstones and should be worn with due care.
-If you would like to clean your jewellery at home, here are some tips: - You can start by letting your jewellery soak for a little while in a mix of dishwashing liquid and water and then use a soft toothbrush to give it a light scrub and then rinse and dry your jewellery.
-(If jewellery is hot, never rinse under cold water.
-Wait until cooled down) If using an at home ultrasonic, please be mindful of any pieces that have diamond or gemstones. if you have lost anything, make sure to gather and keep safely before rinsing water away.
-These can be a great tool but with caution.
+What is the best way to take care of my jewellery?To ensure the longevity of your cherished jewellery pieces, consider these essential care tips: Remove before activities: Always take off your jewellery before showering or going to bed.
+Additionally, avoid wearing it while gardening, exercising, at the beach, or during any activity that poses a risk of damage.
+Monitor for damage: If you notice any snagging on your clothing or if it’s been a while since your last cleaning, feel free to visit us.
+We can assess your pieces and advise you on any necessary repairs.
+Handle delicate designs with care: Some jewellery features intricate designs or exposed gemstones that require special attention.
+Always wear such pieces with care to avoid damage.
+For those who wish to clean their jewellery at home, here are a few helpful tips: Start by letting your jewellery soak in a mixture of mild dishwashing liquid and warm water.
+After a brief soak, gently scrub it with a soft toothbrush, then rinse thoroughly and dry your jewellery.
+(Note: If your jewellery has been exposed to hot temperatures, never rinse it under cold water.
+Allow it to cool down first.)
+If using an at home ultrasonic, be mindful of any pieces that have diamond or gemstones. if you have lost anything, make sure to gather and keep safe before rinsing water away.
+These can be a great tool but use with caution.
+By following these guidelines, you can help maintain the beauty and integrity of your jewellery for years to come.

 -